 Stacy Kusler, BA - Bio Sketch

-Stacy Kusler is the workforce specialist at the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS) in Grand Forks.
+Stacy Kusler is the workforce specialist at the Center for Rural Health, which serves as the North Dakota State Office of Rural Health, at the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS).

 Established in 1980, the CRH is one of the nation’s most experienced rural health organizations.
 It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers, and most important, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.